-The person in charge confirmed there were risk management policy and procedures in place.
 The person in charge confirmed that equipment and medical devices in use in the home were well maintained and regularly serviced.

-Staff training records confirmed that all staff had received training in infection prevention and control (IPC) in line with their roles and responsibilities.
+Discussion with staff established that they were knowledgeable and had understanding of infection prevention and control (IPC) policies and procedures.
 Inspection of the premises confirmed that there were wash hand basins, adequate supplies of liquid soap, alcohol hand gels and disposable towels wherever care was delivered.
 Observation of staff practice identified that staff adhered to IPC procedures.